Methodist Hospital - Morganfield

 to the community on April 13, 2010.

-Hospital opened on April 13, 1970, as Union County Hospital, built and
+The Hospital opened on April 13, 1970, as Union County Hospital, built

-the doctor's clinic building behind the Hospital was constructed."
+a doctor's clinic building behind the Hospital were constructed.

 In September 1984, a contest to rename the Hospital was held.
 Phillip Railey